ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 >
 > If you are in development environment and you know what you are doing, you can restart the process and silence that error by passing `:safe_reindex => false`.

 If any other (not `MultipleReindexError`) error is raised during the process, the live-reindex will be aborted.
-In that case, your old index/indices have not been touched at all so they are exactly as before.
+In that case, your old index/indices have not been touched at all.
 The new index/indices being built are probably incomplete, so they have already been deleted by a rescue block, so they left no trace in your elasticsearch server.

 ### `reindex_models`